jwlehner/applications/2015-12-15--RCAC/abstract.md

 interdependent parts.

-First, by analyzing freshly collected data from a micro-region (*Panormos Survey Project*), I target to build visualization (point patterns, surface modeling) that do better justice to the remains, in order to understand the underlying processes (physical and cultural).
+First, by analyzing freshly collected data from a micro-region (*Panormos Survey Project*), I will create visualization (point patterns, surface modeling) that do better justice to the remains, in order to understand the underlying processes (physical and cultural).
 How dramatic changes in the Milesian Peninsula  and complex cultural variations (rise of complexity, invasions,